 Under companion settlements with EPA and CARB, which are incorporated in the class action settlement agreement, Volkswagen will pay an additional $2.7 billion into a mitigation trust to fund environmental remediation and commit another $2.0 billion to promote Zero Emissions Vehicle technology.
 Volkswagen will also be required to pay additional money into a mitigation trust if it fails to remove from commerce or modify at least 85 percent of covered 2.0 liter vehicles by June 30, 2019.
 Volkswagen has also reached companion agreements with the Federal Trade Commission as well as over 40 State Attorneys General.

 “This historic agreement holds Volkswagen accountable for its betrayal of consumer trust, and requires Volkswagen to repair the environmental damage it caused,” said Elizabeth Cabraser, Court-appointed Lead Counsel and chair of the 21 member Plaintiffs’ Steering Committee (PSC), which negotiated the settlement on behalf of class members.
 “To achieve relief for consumers so swiftly on such a large scale is unprecedented.
 We are grateful for the leadership of Judge Breyer; the Settlement Master, former FBI Director Robert Mueller; and the DOJ, EPA, FTC and CARB during this complex process.
 We have taken the first step toward achieving the settlements’ goals: fairly compensating consumers, undoing the cars’ environmental damage through remediation, and fixing or getting these polluting cars off the road.”
-Ms. Cabraser’s law firm, Lieff Cabraser Heimann & Bernstein, has offices in San Francisco, New York, Nashville and Seattle.
+Ms. Cabraser’s law firm, Lieff Cabraser Heimann & Bernstein, has offices in San Francisco, New York, and Nashville.